 Have your students practice reading circuit diagrams and thinking about what it takes for a circuit to work with this set of twenty-four task cards.
 They are available in a paper version and a digital version that uses Google Slides.

-These cards do have a bit of reading, but they can be completed individually or in students’ groupings all the way up to whole-class.
+These cards do have a bit of reading, but they can be completed individually or in students’ groupings all the way up to whole class.
 Instructions, suggestions, student answer recording pages and answer keys are all included in this product as well.
 Our students even helped with this one as they came up with some of the questions based on the circuit drawings.

 When you’ve finished teaching all the electricity lessons and want to review the concepts, you can use this interactive game that uses Google Slides.
 It is set up similar to Jeopardy where students select questions from categories, but we’ve never requested that students answer in the form of a question.
 Each of the questions links directly to its answer so students can even self-check if they are working individually.

-Don’t forget to support your electricity lessons with these tools.
+Support your electricity lessons with these tools.

 Help your students build vocabulary that is related to electricity.
 This is just a list of words you post on your wall so students can refer to them as they are working, but they can be edited so you can add words that are important to your class.
 They don’t come with definitions as the point of word wall words is to just see the words and use them as needed-not necessarily to memorize the meanings of them all.
 You can also print them even smaller to make a booklet for the students in your room that need to have the words in front of them while working.